Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Experimental Findings

 \section{Experimental Findings}

-This section comprehensively outlines the training and evaluation procedures for our CNN model, accompanied by a report of commonly used evaluation metrics for measuring the performance of the model.
-Supervised learning serves as the foundation of our methodology, leveraging labeled datasets where each network traffic flow is distinctly categorized as either a DDoS attack or benign traffic (see \ref{subsec3}).
+This section outlines the training and evaluation procedures for the CNN model.
+Supervised learning serves as the foundation of the methodology, leveraging labeled datasets where each network traffic flow is categorized as either a DDoS attack or benign traffic (see \ref{subsec3}).